Seasons Greetings from Less Than Jake

-Seasons Greetings from Less Than Jake is an EP by American ska-punk band Less Than Jake, released on February 16, 2012 on Sleep It Off.
+Seasons Greetings from Less Than Jake is an EP by American ska-punk band Less Than Jake, released on February 16, 2012 on their own label, Sleep It Off Records.
 Released in conjunction with the band's twentieth anniversary, the EP is a follow-up to the band's previous release, Greetings from Less Than Jake (2011).
 In October 2012, the two EPs were combined to create the full-length album, Greetings and Salutations (2012).

 Despite the EP's artwork and title, the band has stated that it is not a festive-themed release, noting, "This is no Christmas record.
 This is five brand new songs, written and recorded in the winter of late 2011 and very early 2012.
 This is a companion to our summer EP, Greetings From Less Than Jake.
 Consider both groups of songs; the salt to the pepper, the peanut butter to the jelly, you get it right?"